 - 1/4 cup extra virgin olive oil

-- 3 tablespoons red wine vinegar
+- 3 tablespoons red wine vinegar or apple cider vinegar

 - 1 teaspoon creamy dijon mustard

-- salt and pepper (to taste)
+- salt and pepper, to taste

 - Fill a medium size pot with water and add 1 tablespoon salt.
 Bring to a boil and add green beans.